omnmhshvy/Tronhkthn/README.md

 # Tronhkthn
-Trying my luck on a blokchain hackathon
+Trying my luck on a blockchain hackathon